 The most important thing to remember is to be honest about what you own.
 Don’t try to hide things from the trustee.
 This never works out in your favor.
 It is best to consult with a trusted attorney so you are sure to know the best course of action to take with your property.

-Most attorneys offer a free consultation where you can ask anything you may have concerns about.
+Most team offer a free consultation where you can ask anything you may have concerns about.
 They can also help you decide what steps may be best for you.